xermicus/blindspot/README.md

 [![Cargo](https://img.shields.io/crates/v/blindspot.svg)](https://crates.io/crates/blindspot)
 [![License: MIT](https://img.shields.io/badge/License-MIT-red.svg)](https://opensource.org/licenses/MIT)

-# The BlindSpot Package Manager
+# The blindspot package manager
-Most of the software running on my linux computers are managed by official or community maintained repositories or various 3rd-party package managers.
+Most of the software running on my linux computers is managed by official or community maintained repositories or various 3rd-party package managers.
 However, especially for newer software projects it can take a while for a package to become available even when using the most popular distros.
 Additionally, a tendency I started to notice about projects built with a language producing statically linked binaries: